jorovipe97/hello_go/README.md

 # hello_go
-Hello, this is mi first steps with go language
+Hello, this is my firsts steps with go language